 Burmese python blood molecules demonstrated weight loss potential in laboratory mice on March 19 to challenge the clinical supremacy of Retatrutide.
 Scientists at the University of Colorado identified a specific lipid metabolite that spikes in the blood of these constrictors after they consume large prey.
 Initial results published in the journal Nature reveal that mice treated with this snake-derived molecule shunned food and shed weight at rates comparable to synthetic pharmaceuticals.
-Research focused on the metabolic extreme of the python, which can ingest an entire antelope and then fast for several months without muscle degradation.
+By March 13, 2026, research attention had shifted to the metabolic extreme of the python, which can ingest an entire antelope and then fast for several months without muscle degradation.

 Python Blood Metabolites Target Satiety Centers